b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

 ***[22-23](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p22-p23#p22)***: The high priest Giddonah begins examining Korihor.
-Korihor's explanation for his preaching is "because I do not teach the foolish traditions of your fathers, and because I do not teach this people to bind themselves down under the foolish ordinances and performances which are laid down by ancient priests."
+Korihor's explanation for his arrest is "because I do not teach the foolish traditions of your fathers, and because I do not teach this people to bind themselves down under the foolish ordinances and performances which are laid down by ancient priests."

 Korihor continues in the next few verses, quoted here: